The NSW RFS administers funds for works and projects that increase the resilience of NSW communities to bush fires.

 Bush Fire Risk Mitigation and Resilience Programme

 The Application Guide provides an overview of the Bush Fire Risk Mitigation and Resilience Programme along with information that will assist with the preparation and submission of applications.
-Checklists are available detailing the key requirements for applications for:
+Checklists are available detailing the key requirements for applications:

 Brigade Mitigation Support Programme

 This funding programme supports NSW RFS Brigades in carrying out hazard reduction burning activities across the State.
-Funding is available to increase hazard reduction burning activities conducted by NSW RFS Brigades.
-Funding applications for this programme are prepared through the NSW RFS District Office, and are submitted by a NSW RFS Manager (or above) via the NSW RFS online Grant Funding Portal https://funding.rfs.nsw.gov.au.
+Applications for funding through this programme are prepared by the NSW RFS District Office, and are submitted by a NSW RFS Manager (or above) via the NSW RFS Grant Funding Portal https://funding.rfs.nsw.gov.au.

 The Application Guide provides an overview of the Brigade Mitigation Support Programme along with information that will assist with the preparation and submission of applications.

 Applications for funding under Round 2 of the 2018/19 Bush Fire Risk Mitigation and Resilience Programme and Brigade Mitigation Support Programme are now open and will closed on 2 November 2018.

 For more information on applying for grants funding please see the Application Guide.
-You can contact the Grants and Coordination Programmes via email Bushfiregrantprogrammes@rfs.nsw.gov.au or via phone on 02 8741 5493.
+You can contact Grants and Coordination Programmes via email Bushfiregrantprogrammes@rfs.nsw.gov.au or phone on 02 8741 5493.